Overview

 Five Towns College hosts the Sights and Sounds of Summer, an event at the end of the program, filled with music and theatre performances, art exhibits, and film screenings that showcases students’ creative work.
 Summer High School Scholars and Five Towns College students’ work will be presented and exhibited.
 The event takes place on campus and all friends and family members are invited to attend.
 This is a fantastic day and always a hit!

-- APPLICATION PROCESS – Complete the online application with parent/guardian approval.
-If you are unable to submit it online, print the application and send it to Five Towns College High School Summer Scholars Program, 305 N. Service Rd., Dix Hills, New York, 11746.
+Application Process: Complete the online application with your parent/guardian approval.
+If you are unable to submit it online, print the application and send it to Five Towns College, High School Summer Scholars program, 305 N. Service Road, Dix Hills, New York, 11746

-- DEADLINES – The application can be submitted at any time.
-If submitted by March 15, students can receive a complimentary course upon the selection of their first paid course.
+Deadlines: The application can be submitted at any time.
+If submitted before or on March 17,2025, you can receive a complimentary 2nd course upon the selection of their first paid course if paid by March 17,2025.

-- LETTER OF RECOMMENDATION IS REQUIRED – A letter or email from a Guidance Counselor or classroom teacher recommending you for the program is required within 30 days of applying.
+Letter of Recommendation: A letter or email from your Guidance Counselor or classroom teacher recommending you to the program is required within 30 days of applying.

-- PHOTO ID – All students must submit a headshot to [email protected] before classes begin.
-This photo will be used to create the Student ID card which is to be carried at all times.
+Photo ID: All students must submit a headshot to [email protected] before classes begin.
+The photo will be used to create an individual students ID card which is to be carried at all times.

-- MUSICAL INSTRUMENTS – The student is responsible for providing their own musical instrument.
+Musical Instruments: The student is responsible for providing and caring for their own musical instrument.

-- TRANSPORTATION – You are responsible for your own transportation to the College.
-The Suffolk County Bus S-23 comes on campus, leaving from the Babylon LIRR Train Station, Wyandanch LIRR Train Station, and the Walt Whitman Mall.
+Transportation: You are responsible to provide for your own transportation to and from the College.
+The Suffolk County Bus S-23 comes to the campus, leaving from the Babylon LIRR Train Station, Wyandanch LIRR Train Station and the Walt Whitman Mall.

-- LUNCH- Food is available on campus by placing money on the FTC Student ID card.
+Lunch: Food is available on campus by placing money on your Student ID Card.